David Henrie: Career

 He had a role in the Disney Channel Original Movie Dadnapped co-starring Emily Osment.
 Henrie made a guest appearance as himself in two episodes of Jonas.
 According to Reuters, Henrie was officially named the Grand Marshal for the 2009 Toyota Pro/Celebrity Race.

 In 2010, Henrie guest-starred in the web series Easy to Assemble.
 In 2012, Henrie voiced the character of Shawn in the movie The Secret World of Arrietty.

 Henrie appeared in Grown Ups 2 (2013), opposite Taylor Lautner and Adam Sandler.
 In 2014, Henrie played the lead in 1000 to 1: The Cory Weissman Story, the true story of a young basketball player who suffered a catastrophic stroke as a freshman at Gettysburg College.
 Later that year, Henrie guest starred in the ABC show Mind Games.

 As of 2014, Henrie has directed two short films, Boo! and Catch.

 In 2015, Henrie played the role of Lane, a valet who falls for Paul Blart's daughter, in the sequel Paul Blart: Mall Cop 2.
 He also co-starred as London Busbee, older brother of the title character, in the drama Little Boy, and had a role in the indie biographical drama film Walt Before Mickey in which he plays Rudy Ising, who worked for Walt Disney.
 Henrie had cameo appearances in indie drama Cardboard Boxer and Warrior Road.

 In 2018, Henrie directed a coming-of-age film This Is the Year, in which he also starred and co-wrote.
 In August 2020, Henrie and his Wizards of Waverly Place co-star Selena Gomez, who served as executive producer on the film, announced the virtual movie premiere of This Is the Year.
 In 2023, Henrie played the role of Ted in the Tubi original series Underdeveloped.

+In 2026, Henrie is the host of the EWTN original series Seeking Beauty.
+The first six episodes aired between January-February 2026, with six more episodes airing later in the year.

 Personal life

 In October 2016, Henrie became engaged to former Miss Delaware 2011, Maria Cahill.
 They were married on April 21, 2017.
-They have three children, a girl born in March 2019, a boy born in December 2020, and a girl born in July 2022.
+They have five children: a girl born in March 2019, a boy born in December 2020, a girl born in July 2022, a girl stillborn in November 2023, and a boy born in September 2026.
 He is a practicing Catholic.
 He appears on the American Catholic meditation and prayer app Hallow.

 On September 10, 2018, Henrie was arrested and charged at Los Angeles International Airport under allegations of carrying a loaded gun in the airport.
 He later released a statement on Twitter apologizing for the incident, stating that the act was unintentional and the gun was legally purchased.
 On September 26, 2018, it was reported Henrie was charged on three counts for "carrying a loaded firearm, carrying a concealed firearm, and possessing a weapon in a sterile area of the airport".
 He pled no contest to one charge and received two years probation.